uselagoon/lagoon-cli/docs/commands/lagoon_add_project.md

 ## lagoon add project

-Add a new project to lagoon
+Add a new project to Lagoon

 ### Synopsis

-Add a new project to lagoon
+Add a new project to Lagoon

 ```
 lagoon add project [flags]